 Basically, it’s supposed to summarize how well you deal with money.

-And since banks and other lenders rely heavily on your score to decide whether or not they should trust you with a car loan or a mortgage, you want them to have as much accurate data as possible.
+And because banks and other lenders rely heavily on your score to decide whether or not they should trust you with a car loan or a mortgage, you want them to have as much accurate data as possible.
 Your credit score has a tangible impact on your life!

 Credit theft is unfair and unpleasant to deal with…

-… but it’s also largely avoidable.
+… but it’s also totally avoidable.

 There are tons of tools to help you avoid my fate.
 And if you know where to look, they’re stupid simple — and totally free.

-Where to Get Your Free Credit Report
+Where to Get Your Free Credit Score

 But your annual report doesn’t include your actual credit scores, which are a nice, easy benchmark for figuring out if something’s wrong.